 Dr. Wilkins Faculty Spotlight Q&A

-Dr. Catherine Wilkins has been teaching in the Honors College for three years and enjoys leading courses in Arts and Humanities, Capstone, and Acquisition of Knowledge.
-Her "signature course" is entitled Connections, a course she teaches at the Tampa Museum of Art where students learn to facilitate interactions with art for people dealing with Alzheimer's disease, depression, PTSD, and other mental health conditions.
+Dr. Catherine Wilkins has been teaching in the Honors College since 2015 and enjoys leading courses in Arts and Humanities, Geographical Perspectives, Capstone, and Acquisition of Knowledge.
 Check out the question-and-answer below to learn more about Dr. Wilkins.

 1) What is your educational/research background?